Synthesizing nested relational queries from implicit specifications: via model theory and via proof theory: Variant of Parameter Collection Theorem, Theorem , for parameterized definability in first-order logic

 Figure~\ref{fig:rhflk} shows our proof system for first-order logic.
 It is identical to a system from the prior literature.\footnote{ G3c+\textsc{Ref}+\textsc{Repl} \cite{negri:plato:structural:2001,bpt}, in the one-sided form of GS3, discussed in Chapter~3 of \cite{bpt}, which reduces the number of rules.} Like the \focused proof system we used in the body of the paper for $\deltazero$ formulas, it is a $1$-sided calculus.
 The formulas other than $\Gamma$ in the premise are the \name{active formulas} of the rule, while the \name{principal formulas} are the other formulas in its conclusion.
 The complementary principal formulas in \textsc{Ax} have to be literals.
 The replacement of symbols induced by equality with \textsc{Repl} is only performed on negative literals.

 As in the body of the paper, a proof tree or derivation is a tree whose nodes are labelled with sequents, such that the labels of the children of a given node and that of the node itself are the premises and conclusion, resp., of an instance of a rule from Figure~\ref{fig:rhflk}.
 The \emph{conclusion} of a proof tree is the sequent that labels its root.
 The proof system is closed under cut, weakening and contraction.
 Closure under contraction in particular makes it suited as basis for ``root-first'' proof search.
-Read in this ``bottom-up'' way, the $\exists$ rule states that a disjunction with an existentially quantified formula can be proven if the extension of the disjunction by a copy of the formula where the formerly quantified variable~$x$ is instantiated with an arbitrary variable~$t$ can be proven.
+Read in this ``bottom-up'' way, the $\exists$ rule states that a disjunction with an existentially quantified formula can be proven if the extension of the

+disjunction by a copy of the formula where the formerly quantified variable~$x$ is instantiated with an arbitrary variable~$t$ can be proven.
 The existentially quantified formula is retained in the premise and may be used to add further instances by applying~$\exists$ again in the course of the proof.

 Soundness of the rules is straightforward.
 For example the $\exists$ rule could be read as stating that if we deduce a disjunction in which one disjunct is a formula $\phi$ with $t$ in it, then we can deduce the same disjunction but with some occurrences of $t$ replaced in that disjunct with an existentially quantified variable.
-Completeness of the proof system can also be proven by a standard Henkin-style construction: indeed, since this is really ordinary first-order logic, there are proofs in the literature for systems that are very similar to this one: \cite{bpt,negri:plato:equality:1998}.
+Completeness of the proof system can also be proven by a standard Henkin-style construction: indeed, since this is really ordinary first-order logic, there are proofs in the literature for systems that are very similar to this one~\cite{bpt,negri:plato:equality:1998}.

-Like our higher-level system in the body of the paper (Fig.~\ref{fig:dzcalc-2sided}) the first-order system in Fig.~\ref{fig:rhflk} does not impose any special constraints on the shape of the proof.
-We adapt the extra conditions on contexts of the \focused system for $\deltazero$ formulas (Fig.~\ref{fig:dzcalc-1sided}) to our first-order system.
-We characterize a proof in the system of Fig.~\ref{fig:rhflk} as \name{\folfocused} if no application of \rulename{Ax}, $\top$, $\exists$, \rulename{Ref}, \rulename{Repl} contains in its conclusion a formula whose top-level connective is $\lor$, $\land$ or $\forall$.
+Like our higher-level system in the body of the paper (Figure~\ref{fig:dzcalc-2sided}) the first-order system in Figure~\ref{fig:rhflk} does not impose any special constraints on the shape of the proof.
+We adapt the extra conditions on contexts of the \focused system for $\deltazero$ formulas (Figure~\ref{fig:dzcalc-1sided}) to our first-order system.
+We characterize a proof in the system of Figure~\ref{fig:rhflk} as \name{\folfocused} if no application of \rulename{Ax}, $\top$, $\exists$, \rulename{Ref}, \rulename{Repl} contains in its conclusion a formula whose top-level connective is $\lor$, $\land$ or $\forall$.